 If you're financing your car, collision insurance is usually required.
 Otherwise, you might be stuck with a repair bill equivalent to the value of your new vehicle!
 If you're leasing your car, the same logic applies – most lessors require drivers to carry collision insurance, too.

 In summary, it's a smart money move to drop collision insurance when your car is old or has high mileage, but you should definitely think twice about doing so.

-You need some form of rental car insurance to drive a rental car, but you only need a special policy if you don’t have personal auto insurance, you’re traveling internationally, or you want extra peace of mind.
+You need some form of insurance to drive a rental car, but you only need to buy extra car insurance from the rental car company if you don’t have personal auto insurance or you’re traveling internationally.
 Standard car insurance policies usually extend to rental cars, so most drivers are already covered.
 Many … read full answercredit cards also provide insurance against damage to the rental car itself.

 You Might Need to Buy Rental Car Insurance If You: